Cappy's Journal Paperback – January 1, 2019

 One table, in the center of the dining area, is round.
 Five chairs, all occupied, surround the table, and in each chair sits someone I know but have never seen before.
 I am a ghost, an apparition, a spirit; but I am known to four of the five chair dwelling occupants of the round table.
 My spooky presence will be accepted at this meeting.
 I will be unseen but my voice will be recognized and its impact will be respected.

-Casino Mast
+Casino Mastabatorium

 a short story by Gary Leon Zimmer (Author)